jeju5/management/cs/aws/aws_developer.md

         * upon launching an instance you will be prompted to "Select an existing key pair or create a new key pair"
         * you will need public key and private key
           * public/private key
-            * symmetric key encryption
+            * symmetric key encryption (encrypt/decrypt with the same key)
               ```
               PLAIN-TEXT ---encrypt with key1---> CIPHER-TEXT ---decrypt with key1---> PLAIN-TEXT
               ```
-            * asymmetrical key encryption
+            * asymmetrical key encryption (encrypt/decrypt with the differnt keys; decryption key is private key)
               ```
               PLAIN-TEXT ---encrypt with key1---> CIPHER-TEXT ---decrypt with key2---> PLAIN-TEXT